grafana/agent/docs/configuration/integrations/mysqld-exporter-config.md

 ```

 We strongly recommend that you configure a separate user for the Agent, and give it only the strictly mandatory
-security privilegies necessary for monitoring your node, as per the [official documentation](https://github.com/prometheus/mysqld_exporter#required-grants).
+security privileges necessary for monitoring your node, as per the [official documentation](https://github.com/prometheus/mysqld_exporter#required-grants).

 Full reference of options: